FindlayRoyds/VoxelGame2/src/main/kotlin/common/event/readme.md

-- client network events:
-  - events received from the server and run on the client
-- server network events:
-  - events received from the client and run on the server
-- server events:
-  - events added to the event queue by the server, run on the server
+Client events are run on the client (sent from the server or added to the event queue by the client), and vice versa.